shoumi62/ACServerManager/README.md

 if you use sTracker, point the 'sTrackerPath' variable to your installation.

 * serverPath: The path to your Assetto Corsa server directory
-* contentPath: The path to your Assetto Corsa content directory
+* contentPath: The path to your Assetto Corsa content directory, use this if hosting on the same machine for gaming.
+Leave blank if hosting on Linux.
+* useLocalContent: If set to true, then ACServerManager will look for local car / track content
 * sTrackerPath: The path to your sTracker directory that contains stracker.exe (If you don't run stracker just leave this as an empty string ('') to disable it
 * username/password: Set these values if you want basic authentication on the application
 * port: The port that the application will listen on (Be sure to open up this port on your firewall)